marty90/Spark-Command-Line-Tool/README.md

 # Spark Command Line Tool
 =========================
-Spark Command Line Tool allows one to have set up a Spark job using a command line.
+Spark Command Line Tool allows one to set up a Spark job using a command line.
 All functions must be Python expressions.

 # Table of Content
 <!---